blbu/configs/README.md

 configs
 =======

-my configs for vim, git, etc
+My configs for vim, git, etc. You are welcome to use them.